 Private school curricula in Perak

 Cambridge IGCSE is offered at 7 schools, making it the standard secondary track across the state.
 A-Levels is available at 6, an unusually high ratio relative to the total school count, meaning most IGCSE schools here also run a sixth-form programme.
-Four schools offer the IB Diploma, including Fairview International School’s Ipoh campus, which has been running the IB programme for over a decade.
+Four schools offer the IB Diploma, including Fairview International School Ipoh, the IB World School flagship.

 Private school fees in Perak